mixotricha/makertron_client/README.md

 <h2>How Do I Build It?</h2>

 All of the core components are currently in Docker images.
-We did because it greatly eases the distribution of the project as a whole and has made our deployment process a breeze.
+This greatly eases the deyployment of the project and means freedom from worrying about dependencies.
+The client is also configured for webpack so you can run it stand alone for development/testing but you will need to install the appropriate npms and support libraries.
+The same also applies to the server container.

 The following instructions assume you know what Docker is.
 How to configure it and so on.

 This should give you a running server and client :